assaf/zombie/doc/API.md

 Returns itself.

-### browser.pressButton(name, callback)
+### browser.button(selector) : Element

-Press a button (`button` element or `input` element).
+Finds a button using CSS selector, button name or button text (`BUTTON` or `INPUT` element).

+### browser.pressButton(selector, callback)

+Press a button.
 Typically this will submit the form, but may also reset the form or simulate a click, depending on the button type.

-The first argument is either the button name, text value or CSS select.
-Secont argument is a callback, invoked after the button is pressed, form submitted and all events allowed to run their course.
+The first argument is either the button name, text value or CSS selector.
+Second argument is a callback, invoked after the button is pressed, form submitted and all events allowed to run their course.

 For example: